mickfuzz/dyne_docs/src/terminal/docs/23-ssh.md

 # SSH

-The command line is such a useful tool that it won\'t be long before you need to have access to the command line on a computer that is not sitting in front of you.
+The command line is such a useful tool that it won't be long before you need to have access to the command line on a computer that is not sitting in front of you.
 In the old days, before security was a concern, people used `telnet` to get a command line on a remote